JC144/NavigationWizard/README.md

-# Navigation Wizard
+# NavigationWizard.js

 *Because I always do SPA and I always recreate a navigation system from scratch...*

 **Corporate version below:**

-Navigation Wizard is a lightweight JavaScript vanilla library to create multi-step wizards or screen navigation flows in your web applications.
+NavigationWizard.js is a lightweight JavaScript vanilla library to create multi-step wizards or screen navigation flows in your web applications.

 It provides an easy-to-use interface for managing screen transitions, navigation controls, and custom logic for screen progression.